MicrosoftDocs/sandbox/sandbox/notbacon.md

 ## What's It Do?
 The application consists of two components:
-* A Custom Vision Service project - allows you to build a custom image classifier to detect bacon in a photo.
+* A Custom Vision Service project that allows you to build a custom image classifier to detect bacon in a photo.
-* An Azure Web App - displays a web interface for users to submit photos.
+* An Azure Web App to display a web interface for users to submit photos.

 ![NotBacon in action](media/notbacon/not-bacon.gif)